 Lepide’s Data Security Platform applies this approach across identity and data environments, correlating behavioural signals with access, permissions, and activity to surface risk early.
 The platform helps security teams identify and reduce excessive permissions, support zero-trust initiatives, and prioritise incidents based on contextual risk.
 Combined with built-in Active Directory auditing, sensitive data awareness, and compliance-ready reporting for frameworks such as GDPR, HIPAA, and SOX, Lepide enables faster detection, more informed response, and simpler audit preparation across hybrid environments—while integrating seamlessly with SIEM tools for broader visibility.

-Unlock 2025’s AI threat detection power and don’t wait for the next breach.
-Schedule a demo with an engineer or download the free trial to protect identities effortlessly with Lepide.
+Unlock the power of AI-driven threat detection and don’t wait for the next breach.
+Schedule a demo with an engineer or launch online demo to protect identities effortlessly with Lepide.